stackforge/fuel-docs/pages/release-notes/v4-0/010-what-is-mirantis-openstack.rst

 * Packages to ensure High Availability.
 * Any defect fixes reported by our customers that may not yet have been merged into the community source.
-* Mirantis-driven premium OpenStack projects (for example, Savanna and Murano).
+* Mirantis-driven premium OpenStack projects (for example, Sahara and Murano).
 * Mirantis-certified partner plug-ins, drivers, and integrations.

 Another benefit you get from Mirantis OpenStack, compared with some competitors,